Dziodzi/OOP_2nd_semester/README.md

-# My learning tasks on OOP for the second semester.
+# OOP_2_semester

-All of the works are complited in C++
+### This repository presents my implementations of academic assignments from ITMO University for the 2nd semester